aicell-lab/ddls-course/content/post/embracing-ai-in-education/index.md

 ---
-title: Embracing AI in Life Sciences Education
+title: "Embracing AI in Life Sciences Education: A Transformative Journey with the DDLS Course"
 date: 2024-08-29
 ---
-### Embracing AI in Life Sciences Education: A Transformative Journey with the DDLS Course

 We are thrilled to announce that this year's Data-Driven Life Sciences (DDLS) course has seen an overwhelming response, with over 90 participants signing up for at least one module.
 In Module 1, we introduced the foundational concepts of data-driven life sciences, covering topics such as the data scale in life sciences, AI's role in data processing, the data cycle, FAIR data principles, and the exciting realm of generative AI.
 A significant focus was placed on prompt engineering in ChatGPT, highlighting its power and potential in advancing research and learning.